What is social marketing?

 4. Insight

-We conduct research into the behaviours of the people we are interested in to develop actionable insights that inform the development of interventions to change their behaviour.
+Conducting research into the behaviours of the people we are interested in, to develop actionable insights that inform the development of interventions to change their behaviour.

 5. Exchange